top of page

 • spotcom

-So why, in 2025, are these vital systems still sending plaintext RF messages?
+So why, in 2025, are radio-based control systems still operating in this way?

 • Signal robustness over long distances

-• Ease of integration into legacy PLCs and SCADA systems
+• Straightforward integration with PLCs and SCADA systems

 Why Haven’t These Systems Been Replaced?